 Smart Classes bring together a carefully curated audience with a chance to interact with the experts and trailblazers.
 We create a warm event environment based around a truly tried-and-tested format to keep you engaged.
 Smart Classes provide a unique opportunity to see the technologies in use, learn about the latest trends and innovation breakthroughs, and ask on-the-spot questions.
 This goes further with our roundtables; dynamic discussion between experts and novices alike occur organically, and ensures you get all the information you need to make better decisions.
 You can look forward to taking everything you learn back to your own teams in your future endeavours at becoming a showcase smart city-region or a visionary key sector operator.

-Smart Classes have evolved from the “Masterclassing Smart Cities & Regions” series, co-launched and produced by DX Forum LTD (trading as Smart Classes).
+Smart Classes originally evolved from the “Masterclassing Smart Cities & Regions” series, co-launched and produced by DX Forum LTD (trading as Smart Classes).